Pain & Injury · 腕

 Acupuncture for carpal tunnel

-Numb, tingling fingers and a hand that wakes you at night, carpal tunnel responds well to acupuncture before surgery is ever on the table.
+Numb, tingling fingers, and a hand that wakes you at night.
+Carpal tunnel often responds well to acupuncture, long before surgery is on the table.

 Understanding it